ambparth/VimCLIP/README.md

+# VimCLIP

-# VimCLIP: A Vision Mamba Based Multimodal Approach for Retrieval and Zero-Shot Classification Tasks
+This repository here contains the relevant codes of VimCLIP [VimCLIP: A Vision Mamba Based Multimodal Approach for Retrieval and Zero-Shot Classification Tasks].